Eleftheria1/Classifying-missing-values-with-graphical-models/README.md

-# A simulation study the detection of missing data mechanisms with graphical models and their imputation
+# A simulation study: Detection of missing data mechanisms with graphical models and their imputation

 Knowing the missing mechanisms in a given dataset is central to handling missing data, minimizing biases that can arise due to missingness and also adapt the imputation method.
 To detect these mechanisms a graphical representation of these is tested in this simulation study.
 Graphical models provide a good tool for comprehending, encoding